-- The target frame is revealed by left clicking a unit.
-It displays the unit's HP, resource, items, level, AD, AP, AS, MS, armor, and MR. Icons representing anything affecting the unit are displayed beneath the bar.
-This bar is not accessible for units in the fog of war, except structures.
+- Target frame: left click a unit to see its HP, resource, items, level, and innate stats.
+Status icons are displayed beneath.
+The target frame is not accessible for units in the fog of war, except structures.

 combat text color code